karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 <code>{"text":"The transcript logs: 'Voice input: Current stack 10,000.'
 The newStack size when parsing is going only as 10.
 Can we improve the parsing logic.
 We can use Gemini API to parse the transcript to get the required payload and action."}</code>
 </div>

 This prompt reveals so much about the nature of AI-assisted development.
 The initial implementation, likely a simple regex or string split, was brittle.
 It failed on a common real-world input containing a comma.
 My response wasn't to ask the AI to write a more complex regex.
 Instead, I made a strategic decision to offload the entire problem of natural language understanding to a specialized tool: the Gemini LLM.
-This was essential to preserving the joy of using the app; a poker player needs to be able to speak naturally without worrying about formatting.[^29]
+This was essential to preserving the joy of using the app; a poker player needs to be able to speak naturally without worrying about formatting.

 This wasn't just a bug fix; it was an architectural evolution.
 The plan was to take the unstructured user input (e.g., "Current stack at 21500") and use the Gemini API to transform it into a structured JSON object that our backend could easily understand, something like `$${"action": "stack_update", "payload": {"stackSize": 21500}}$$`.
 This approach leverages a powerful pattern known as function calling, where an LLM is used to determine the user's intent and extract the necessary parameters to call a specific tool or function.[^7] By providing the LLM with a clear output schema, you can achieve highly reliable structured data extraction from messy, natural language inputs.[^9]